Body decoration, and tattoos in particular, is a wonderful way to share your history, triumphs, and feelings in a public

 There is often a difference between a tattoo artist and a tattoo studio.
 Not everyone owns their own shop.
 In some cases, artists may only be in town for a little bit and be working out of a friend’s shop.
 They may be renting space.
 One of my tattoos was done down in Galveston by a tattoo artist who normally worked out of a Houston shop but was down for a holiday weekend to try to earn some extra cash.

 Once you’ve found the place and person you want to give you your ink, make sure of it.
 Ask to see their work.
 They should have a book full of images of tattoos.
 Does their style fit yours?
 Are you looking for black tribal work and they do mostly color realism?
 If so, their style might not be quite what you want.
 Now, just because they specialize in or do a lot of one particular style doesn’t mean that they can’t or won’t do what you want, but it’s good to be able to see samples, especially if you’re getting something that is specialized at all.
 And look at more than their work.
 Watch them give someone a tattoo.
 Are they doing anything that looks dangerous?
 Do they know how to use their tattoo machine?
 What’s their “bedside manner” like?
 Are they friendly?
 Rude?
 Awesome?
 Make sure you feel comfortable with them.

 Finally, look at the studio.
 Is it clean?
 Well-maintained?
 Depending on where you are, they may have to have a license or certification.
 Ask to see it if it’s not displayed.
 Talk to them about their safety measures.
 Are they double-dipping with the ink?
 Reusing needles?
-Have anything not coming out of an autoclave when it should be?
+Anything not coming out of an autoclave when it should be?
 Most studios are happy to answer your questions and put your mind at rest.